xiaoyuanyangxu/sportroom-qt/README.md

 # Sportroom-QT

-QT based APP for scoreboard for live streaming in Table Tennis.
+QT based APP for scoreboard in Table Tennis event live streaming.
 It creates different layers that could be used together with OBS studio (https://obsproject.com/) o similars.

 ## Different Layer